310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/its_all_over.md

 {% bubble Shinobu awkward %}
 I-I’m alright.
 I simply lost hold of myself…

 Ummm…?
 So what did you just tell me?
-Hmm… Hrmm?
+Hmm… Hmm?
 No, no, it can’t be <em>that</em>, right?

 Isara-dono, I think I misheard you!